On the 5th of July 2022, the “wait until” mode of targeting was removed for all new campaigns, including duplicated ones.

 Why did we remove this option?

-However, during our research on tag performance, we measured that, in some cases, this mode can have a tremendous impact on the overall performance of both our tag and your website.
-We have found situations where this feature would multiply the execution time of our tag by 27.
+However, during our research on tag performance, we measured that, in some specific cases, this mode can have a significant impact on the overall performance of both our tag and your website.
+We have found situations where an inappropriate usage of this feature had a sensible impact on our tag execution time.

 While this mode is convenient to wait the extra hundreds of milliseconds needed for your targeting to be valid on the targeted pages, the downside is also that targeting will be constantly verified on all pages until conditions are valid, even if there is absolutely no chance of this happening.

 If you set a URL targeting to loop until it is true, it is easy to understand that whatever happens, this criterion will never be true unless it is validated the very first seconds the page loads.

 A few years ago, we added counter-measures to make sure our tag won’t loop for impossible criteria to happen.
 Unfortunately, there are scenarios where we can’t make sure this does not happen, even legit scenarios where the tag will be looping for seconds before validating your criteria.